Planting, growing and caring for Miscanthus

 - Latin name Miscanthus

-- Family Poaceae formerly Gramineae
+- Family Poaceae (formerly Gramineae)

 - Flowering summer to autumn

-- Height from 0.60 m to 3 m
+- Height 0.60 m to 3 m

-- Exposure sun to semi-shade
+- Exposure full sun to partial shade

 - Soil type all soils

-- Hardiness depending on varieties from -5°C to -30°C
+- Hardiness depending on variety from -5°C to -30°C

 Older cultivars (‘Gracillimus’, ‘Variegatus’, ‘Zebrinus’) require a long growing season to flower, if they flower at all.
 Recent notable introductions with shorter growing seasons are now available.